 My mother’s cousin’s husband’s great-uncle is Ernest Hemmingway.
 True story.

-I’m known to run outside when I hear the rumble of unusual aircraft.
-What sound is that?
-It's the Sound of Freedom!
+I’m known to run outside when I hear the rumble of unusual aircraft, to listen to the Sound of Freedom.

 And I’ve never been to Boston in the fall.